 From his June interview with Oprah Winfrey to his heartfelt performances of the singles from the album, it is quite obvious that Legend is very in love.
-It is even more obvious on the album, where fans have the privilege to experience Legend’s feelings in its 16 tracks (20, on the deluxe edition).
+It is even more obvious on the album, where fans have the privilege to experience Legend’s feelings in its 16 tracks (there are 20 tracks on the deluxe.)

 Legend worked with a plethora of producers, like Q-Tip, Malay, Doc McKinney, Bink! and 88 Keys to name a few, with Kanye West as one of his few executive producers.

 Love in the Future captures every essence of love, with subjects like attraction, sex, desiring a future with your partner, overcoming loneliness and more, in his refined, neo-soul sound.

 Legend sets the tone of new love on the album with the intro and album title track, “Love in the Future (Intro),” as he sings, “It’s a new year for love, love in the future not the love I lost.”

 The journey of love continues next with, “The Beginning…,” a sensual song that samples Sara Bareilles hit, “Winter Song,” while Legend sings of first wanting his lover, sexually and emotionally, and how this is only the beginning of their relationship.
 The track is a very endearing love song, with Legend’s sweet words of love-making here and there.

 The samples continue with Legend’s cover of Bobby Caldwell’s “Open Your Eyes.”
 On the reassuring “Open Your Eyes” track, Legend tells his lover to open her eyes so he can show her that he will always be by her side, all while showcasing his full, soulful pipes with an eccentric guitar solo at the end.